 When people talk about consumer debt, it is easy to conclude that shopping sprees cause it.
 Or maybe living beyond your means and bad financial habits.
 But do you know that medical debt is one of the leading causes of financial ruin today?
-According to the Kaiser Family Foundation (KFF), more than 25% of people in America find paying their medical bills a considerable challenge.
+According to Kaiser Family Foundation (KFF), more than 25% of Americans find paying their medical bills a considerable challenge.
 From a study from the same organization, 9% of people in America had declared bankruptcy because of medical bills.

-Medical bankruptcies is not an actual term, but are often the cause of a medical hardship.
-In general terms, there is no such thing as a medical bankruptcy, per Se.
-When you ask most people, they don’t know that when you file for medical bankruptcy to do away with overwhelming medical debt, you will not be able to limit the bankruptcy to pending medical bills only.
+Medical bankruptcy is not an actual term, but is often the cause of a medical hardship.
+In general, there is no such thing as a medical bankruptcy.
+Most people are unaware that filing for medical bankruptcy does not limit the bankruptcy to pending medical bills only.

 Reasons to Consider Medical Bankruptcy:

-Sorry to burst your bubble, but the fact that one has insurance cover is not a guarantee against bankruptcy.
-Most people facing bankruptcy due to medical reasons found out too late that, in some cases, health insurance is just partial protection.
-Today, medical insurance premiums are frighteningly high.
+Unfortunately, having insurance coverage does not guarantee against bankruptcy.
+Most people facing bankruptcy due to medical reasons find this out too late.
+Health insurance provides just partial protection despite today’s medical insurance premiums being frighteningly high.

 1. How do Hospitals Pursue Unpaid Debt Differently than Credit Card Providers?

 When you have unpaid medical debts, hospitals will try a variety of ways to make you pay.
-The first and most likely method is using the hospital’s internal collection section.
-When this doesn’t work, they can use either of the methods outlined below.
+The first and most likely method is using the hospital’s internal collections department.
+When this fails, they revert to the methods below.

-While hospitals and other medical services providers are not likely to sue for medical debts that are unpaid, today, it has become a reality.
+Although hospitals and medical services providers typically do not sue for unpaid medical debts, this is increasingly happening.
 More hospitals and doctors are turning to the courts as the patient’s debts soar and deductibles rise.
-They see this as the only option to recoup their money and keep the health system afloat while arguing that they are only going after patients who won’t pay but have the means.
+They see this as the only option to collect money and keep the health system afloat, arguing that they take action against patients who have the means to pay.

 2. Will my Doctor Stop Treating Me if I File a Medical Bankruptcy?

 After filing for medical bankruptcy, many debtors wonder if they will still be able to access medical services.
-The moment the ‘discharge order’ for medical bankruptcy is accepted, the patient’s liability for the medical debt ceases.
+The moment the court accepts the ‘discharge order’ for medical bankruptcy, the patient’s liability for the medical debt ceases.
 This means that the hospital/doctor forever forfeits any right to request payment for the medical debt.

-Generally, the hospital can terminate the relationship with the patient and deny him future services due to the non-payment of medical debt.
-However, there is a catch.
-This is only possible if the termination of the doctor/patient relationship was done correctly.
-There has to be a strategy of future care set in place.
-Without this plan, there might be both ethical and legal repercussions, which might include abandonment charges.
+Hospitals can deny patients future services due to the non-payment of medical debt.
+However, they must correctly terminate the doctor/patient relationship.
+More specifically, the medical care provider must set in place a strategy for future care.
+Without this plan, there might be both ethical and legal repercussions, including abandonment charges.

-A doctor can terminate the relationship, but only if he has provided prior notice to the patient about the termination of the relationship, especially when the patient is receiving ongoing medical care.
-The exception, in this case, is that the doctor cannot refuse to attend to the debtor in a real medical emergency.
-For instance, if you are in a car or fire accident and you are rushed to the emergency room, they have to attend to you.
+The doctor must provide prior notice to the patient about the termination of the relationship, especially if the patient receives ongoing medical care.
+However, a doctor cannot refuse to attend to the debtor in a real medical emergency.
+For instance, if you are in a car accident and rushed to the emergency room, they must attend to you.
 Note that if a debtor prefers to continue seeing the same doctor, they can set up a plan to pay the debt even after the bankruptcy discharge.

 After filing for medical bankruptcy, your debts are separated into various categories, namely non-priority and priority debt.
 Bankruptcy won’t eliminate debts like a recent overdue tax.
 Luckily, medical debts fall under the general unsecured category, similar to your credit cards; they don’t get priority treatment, and wiping them off through bankruptcy is easy.